sumup/create-sumup-react-app/README.md

 ### Adding a new component

-We try making adding new components as easy as possible.
+We try to make adding new components as easy as possible.
 Run `yarn create:component YourComponentName` to launch the plop CLI exposed and configured by Foundry.

 <div align="center">